- Search The Registry

 *On this date in 2014, The Flint water crisis was exposed.
-This was an environmental justice crisis affecting the Black and poor community in Michigan.
+This was an environmental racism crisis affecting the Black and poor community in Michigan.

 The emergency started that year after the drinking water source for the city of Flint, Michigan, was changed.
 In April 2014, Flint changed its water source from treated Detroit Water and Sewerage Department water (sourced from Lake Huron and the Detroit River) to the Flint River.
 Officials failed to apply corrosion inhibitors to the water.
 As a result, lead from aging pipes leaked into the water supply, leading to extremely elevated levels of the heavy metal neurotoxin and exposing over 100,000 residents to elevated lead levels.
 A pair of scientific studies proved the lead contamination in the water supply.

 On January 5, 2016, Michigan Governor Rick Snyder declared a state of emergency in Genesee County, of which Flint is the major population center.
 Shortly thereafter, President Barack Obama declared a federal state of emergency, authorizing additional help from the Federal Emergency Management Agency and the Department of Homeland Security.
 Between 6,000 and 12,000 children were exposed to drinking water with high levels of lead.
 The water supply change was also the cause of an outbreak of Legionnaires' disease in the county that killed 12 people and affected another 87.